OneDrive/onedrive-api-docs/docs/rest-api/api/shares_get.md

 }
 ```

-## Error Responses

-Read the [Error Responses][error-response] topic for more information about
-how errors are returned.

 ## Remarks

 * For OneDrive for Business and SharePoint, the Shares API always requires authentication and cannot be used to access anonymously shared content without a user context.

-[error-response]: ../../../concepts/errors.md

 <!-- {
   "type": "#page.annotation",